SavoCv/final-project/README.md

 - Score tracking

 ### TODO
+- Bug: When play again is clicked, the move is registered for a new game
 - When the player is skipping a move, notify them about it.
 - Undo
 - Restart game